UU-tracktech/tracktech/Interface/README.md

 This component contains the web interface for the project.
 The interface is created with Typescript React and uses the Ant Design UI package for most of its UI components.

+## How to use

+There are two ways to run the interface:

+- (using docker) run `docker-compose up` in the current folder

 ## Architecture

 The architecture of the application is made up of the following main components: